1ph/sim_reader/README.md

 - Read ISIM Service Table (IST)
 - Beautiful colored console output with tables

+### Card Analysis (NEW in v2.0.2)
+- Analyze unknown cards with `-analyze` flag
+- Auto-detect card manufacturer by ATR (NovaCard, Sysmocom, Giesecke+Devrient)
+- Read EF_DIR to list all applications on the card
+- Support for non-standard AIDs (e.g., MegaFon cards with extended AID)
+- GSM 2G fallback for legacy SIM cards
+- Dump card data for regression testing with `-dump` flag

 ### Writing (NEW in v2.0)
 - Write IMSI, SPN (Service Provider Name)
 - Write HPLMN (Home PLMN) with Access Technology